murda02/wk19-budget-tracker/README.md

 **Android**:

-After navigating to the web page in a Google Chome browser, tap the three-dot overflow menu in the top-right corner and then select ‘Add to home screen.’
+After navigating to the web page in a Google Chome browser, tap the three-dot overflow menu in the top-right corner and then select `Add to home screen`.
 Chrome will prompt you to enter a name for the app before adding it to your home screen.

 ## Usage